 “Dreamwood Acres is the kind of album to savor, and it is an example of just how vital and vibrant the independent American music scene remains.” – Pop Matters

-The DMI Allstars is a group of students and faculty from the Delta Music Institute of Delta State University.
-The ensemble specializes in classic soul, funk and R&B from Motown to Memphis.
-The group performs at various venues around the country including the Chicago Blues Festival.
-Students in the Revue can earn a B.S. degree in Music Industry Studies from DMI.
+B4Y2K is a group of students and faculty from the Delta Music Institute of Delta State University.
+The ensemble specializes in classic songs from the 1990s.
+Students in B4Y2K can earn a B.S. degree in Music Industry Studies from DMI.